Can You Wash A Cashmere Sweater?

 Cotton or breathable zippered bags can be your best friend when it comes to preventing moth infestations, which thrive in the dark where moth larvae like to feast on any proteins they find within the cashmere fibers.
 Not only should you toss in a few cedar balls or anti-moth lavender sachets, but you should be sure to air out your stored cashmere from time to time to make sure clothes moths haven’t had a chance to make themselves at home in the folds of your precious pieces.

 Of course, we also recommend using pheromone moth traps for closets to act as an early warning signal of a potential moth problem.
-Our Moth Prevention Closet Moth traps have specifically engineered pheromones to catch adult flying moths so you can act as soon as you see signs of clothes moths.
+Our Moth Prevention Clothes Moth traps that are effective in closets have specifically engineered pheromones to catch adult flying moths so you can act as soon as you see signs of clothes moths.

 MothPrevention® speak to customers every day about their clothes moth issues - clothes moths are a species that are ever increasing and that can cause significant damage to clothes, carpets and other home textiles.